Anderson-Lab/anderson-lab.github.io/csc_466_2022_winter/home.md

 Labs and assignments: 40% (A new lab is posted approximately once a week)
 * The primary form of labs and assignments will be programming exercises with open ended questions throughout.
 * Unless specified otherwise, labs and assignments will be submitted to GitHub classroom.
 A link to each lab and assignment will be on Canvas.
-* A new lab is will be posted approximately once a week.
+* A new lab will be posted approximately once a week.
 * Coding questions will be primarily autograded with code reviews on GitHub when appropriate.
 Short answer and other questions throughout the quarter will be assessed for completion and their primary purpose is to foster discussion and higher level analysis of the material.
 * Mastery interpretation: You are attempting to master topic modules.
 Some may be harder than others based on your background.
 I am not taking lab points away from you.
 You are pushing your grade up from 0%.
 For each lab, you demonstrate mastery by passing the autograder and by providing a thoughtful analysis in the short answers.